MirkoLouis/DTS-Prototype/PROJECT_OVERVIEW.md

 1.  **Login:** The Records Officer logs in and is redirected to the `/intake` dashboard.
 They can also navigate to the `/tasks` dashboard via a navbar link to process documents assigned to their department.
 2.  **Lookup:** On the `/intake` dashboard, they can enter a tracking code to find a pending document.
-3.  **Management:** Upon finding a pending document, the officer is taken to the "Manage Route" page, where they can view, re-order, add, or delete steps in the suggested route.
+3.  **Management:** Upon finding a pending document, the officer is taken to the "Manage Route" page, which provides two primary actions:
+    a. **Route Editing:** View, re-order, add, or delete steps in the suggested route.
+    b. **Decline Document:** Permanently delete a pending document from the system.
+This is used for submissions that are spam, duplicates, or cannot be processed.
 4.  **Finalization:** Clicking "Accept & Finalize Route" (handled by `DocumentController@finalize`):
     a.
 Updates the document's status to `processing`.
     b.
 Saves the `finalized_route` to the document's record.